MarkFlow

 Navigating Notion's export menu starts with page-level selection for granularity or workspace-wide for scale.
 Opt for "Include subpages" to nest Markdown files hierarchically, mimicking Notion's tree.
 Bulk exports handle up to 10,000 blocks efficiently, but organize files post-export by renaming with prefixes like project-api-docs.md.

-Using Online Converters for Seamless Markdown Export Conversion
+Using Online Converters for Markdown Export

 For the conversion crux, Markdown to Word stands out, supporting uploads up to 50MB with real-time previews.
 It parses Notion's table syntax (| Header |) into editable Word tables, handles image embeds by downloading and inserting, and formats code blocks with syntax colors via built-in highlighters.